 Additionally, for certain Pfizer-sponsored clinical trials, “Plain Language Study Results Summaries” can be found by visiting this page on Pfizer.com and using the search function.
 These are non-technical descriptions of the design and results of our studies started in 2015 and later.
 The summaries are intended to make the study results more understandable and accessible to a general audience.

-When a study’s plain language study results summary becomes available in the future, past participants in Pfizer clinical trials who registered for the Pfizer Link website will receive a notification and links to their study’s plain language summary.
+When a study’s plain language study results summary becomes available in the future, past participants in Pfizer clinical trials who registered for the Pfizer Clinical Trial Alumni website will receive a notification and links to their study’s plain language summary.

 Regardless of the outcome of your clinical trial, your participation has helped us learn and has made progress possible.